jzbrooks/awesome-kotlin/README.md

 * [mariomac/codebuilder](https://github.com/mariomac/codebuilder) - Demo app about asynchronous architectures for long-response-time web applications.
 * [cbedoy/DYUM](https://github.com/cbedoy/DYUM) - Basic Kotlin Implementation following MVP, and using Third Party library by Natural Analytics Language
 * [eddywm/KTFLITE](https://github.com/eddywm/KTFLITE) - Computer Vision on Android with Kotlin and Tensorflow Lite.
-* [rocketraman/kotlin-web-hello-world](https://github.com/rocketraman/kotlin-web-hello-world) - This project shows how to do a web-based &quot;Hello World!&quot; with Kotlin in combination with various JVM - based web frameworks.
 * [ivanpopelyshev/vertx-facebook-messenger](https://github.com/ivanpopelyshev/vertx-facebook-messenger) - Seed project for facebook messenger bots.
 Vertx, Kotlin.
 * [corda/corda](https://github.com/corda/corda) - Corda is a distributed ledger platform designed to record, manage and automate legal agreements between business partners.
 * [spolnik/JAlgoArena](https://github.com/spolnik/JAlgoArena) - JAlgoArena is a highly scalable programming contest platform which you can host on own infrastructure.
 It allows to define new problems and solve them in Kotlin and Java.